crisbodnar/TensorFlow-NEAT/README.md

 Adaptive HyperNEAT is an extension to HyperNEAT which indirectly encodes both the initial weights and an update rule for the weights such that some learning can occur during a network's "lifetime."
 For more information, see this research paper: http://eplex.cs.ucf.edu/papers/risi_sab10.pdf.

 ## About
-PyTorch NEAT builds upon [NEAT-Python](https://github.com/CodeReclaimers/neat-python) by providing some functions which can turn a NEAT-Python genome into either a recurrent PyTorch network or a PyTorch CPPN for use in HyperNEAT or Adaptive HyperNEAT.
+Because TensorFlow did not support dyanmic computation graphs, there was no mature TensorFlow implementation of NEAT.
+This project makes use of the dynamic computation graphs introduced with TensorFlow Eager.
+TensorFlow NEAT builds upon [Pytorch-NEAT](https://github.com/uber-research/PyTorch-NEAT) and [NEAT-Python](https://github.com/CodeReclaimers/neat-python) by providing some functions which can turn a NEAT-Python genome into either a recurrent TensorFlow network or a TensorFlow CPPN for use in HyperNEAT or Adaptive HyperNEAT.
 We also provide some environments in which to test NEAT and Adaptive HyperNEAT, and a more involved example using the CPPN infrastructure with Adaptive HyperNEAT on a T-maze.

 ## Examples
 The following snippet turns a NEAT-Python genome into a recurrent PyTorch network:
 ```
-from pytorch_neat.recurrent_net import RecurrentNet
+from tf_neat.recurrent_net import RecurrentNet

 net = RecurrentNet.create(genome, config, bs)
 outputs = net.activate(some_array)